-Our research demonstrates a variety of reasons why some banks in the UK, Germany and the Netherlands are failing to take steps to be more sustainable.
+Our research demonstrates a variety of reasons why banks in the US, UK, Germany and the Netherlands are failing to take steps to be more sustainable.

-In the Netherlands, a third (33%) of banking executives reported lack of a cohesive ESG strategy as the main reason they are not being more sustainable.
+In the US, more than a third (37%) of banking executives cited the resistance to shift cultural legacies as an obstacle; while in the Netherlands, a third (33%) of banking executives reported lack of a cohesive ESG strategy as the main reason they are not being more sustainable.